Complex Riemannian Foliations of open K\"ahler manifolds: Introduction

-Recall that the O'Neill $A$ and $T$ tensors encode the fundamental information about a regular Riemannian foliation.
-If $A$ vanishes, $\mathcal{F}$ is said to be polar, wheras $T$ vanishing implies $\mathcal{F}$ is totally geodesic.
+where $H_n = SO_{2n+1}/U_n$ and $n>2$.
+Note that $H_n$ can be identified with $SO_{2n+2}/U_{n+1}$ equipped with its symmetric space metric, and with this metric the fibration becomes a Riemannian submersion onto the standard round sphere with complex leaves.
+This is the the twistor fibration of $\mathbb{S}^{2n}$.

+Returning to the general case of a complex Riemannian foliation $\mathcal{F}$ on a K\"ahler manifold $M$, denote by $\V$ the leaf tangent distribution and recall that $\mathcal{F}$ is called polar if the distribution $\H$ (the orthogonal complement of $\V$ in $TM$) is integrable, and thus totally geodesic.
 Trivial complex foliations are those where every point is a leaf, or where the foliation has just one leaf.
 Without loss of generality, we will assume that our foliations are non-trivial throughout.
-The main results are as follows. \begin{thm} Let $M$ be an open set of an irreducible Hermitian symmetric space and $\mathcal{F}$ a complex Riemannian foliation on $M$.
-Then \begin{itemize} \item[(i)] If $M$ has non-negative sectional curvature, then $\mathcal{F}$ is the canonical twistor foliation restricted to $M^{2n+1}\subset \mathbb{C}P^{2n+1}$. \item[(ii)] If $M$ has non-positive sectional curvature, then $\mathcal{F}$ is polar. \end{itemize} \end{thm}